kelseyduffy/react-with-go/README.md

 # react-with-go
-code while following along with Udemy course
+Code from following along with [Working with React and Go](https://www.udemy.com/course/working-with-react-and-go-golang) on Udemy